Fortnite-API/py-wrapper/tests/README.md

 ##### Test Client Hybrid: `test_client_hybrid.py`

-The tests define a custom `ClientHybrid` class (in `./client/test_client_hybrid.py`).
+The tests define a custom `ClientHybrid` class in [`client/test_client_hybrid.py`](client/test_client_hybrid.py).
 This class wraps a `Client` to act as an intermediatory between a requested API call and the actual method.
 When an API call is requested, the `ClientHybrid` will call **both** the async `Client` version and the `SyncClient` version of the method.
 The results are then compared to ensure that they are the same.

 Thus, all tests that make API calls will import and use the `ClientHybrid`.